Homestead, Florida

 Homestead is a city within Miami-Dade County in the U.S. state of Florida, between Biscayne National Park to the east and Everglades National Park to the west.
-The population was 80,737 as of the 2020 census.
 Homestead is primarily a Miami suburb and a major agricultural area.
-It is a principal city of the Miami metropolitan area, which was home to an estimated 6,012,331 people at the 2015 census.
+It is a principal city of the Miami metropolitan area of South Florida, which was home to 6,138,333 people at the 2020 census.
 It is located approximately 26 mi southwest of Miami, and 25 mi northwest of Key Largo.
+The population was 80,737 as of the 2020 census.

 The city of Homestead is located near the southern terminus of the Homestead Extension of Florida's Turnpike where it ends at its junction with U.S. 1.
-Homestead is immediately north and east of Florida City, and these two cities comprise the greater Homestead-Florida City area.
+Homestead is immediately north and east of Florida City, and these two cities comprise the greater Homestead–Florida City area.
 Some of the notable unincorporated communities in the area are Redland, Leisure City, Naranja, and Princeton.